ikmb/TOFU-MAaPO/docs/usage.md

 `--publish_megahit` Publish results of megahit with .<br />
 `--publish_rawbins` Publish the individual results of all binning tools in the extended genome assembly workflow with.<br />
 `--skip_vamb` Deactivate vamb in the magscot workflow. <br />
-`--vamb_groupsize` Set a subgrouping size for vamb, default is 100.
-This is a temporary fix to enable the pipeline to handle very large cohorts on medium sized nodes.
+`--vamb_groupsize` Only used when assemblymode is "single".
+Set a subgrouping size for vamb, default is 100.
+This is a temporary fix to enable the pipeline to handle very large cohorts on medium sized hardware.
 For best results adjust the groupsize to the total sample size of your cohort.<br />

 ## Other options:
 `--single_end` Set the pipeline for single end reads.<br />
 `--outdir` Set a custom output directory, default is "results".<br />
 `-resume` Resumes pipeline and will continue the run with already completed, cached processes.<br />
 `-profile` Change the configuration of the pipeline.
 Valid options are medcluster (default), local or custom.
 You can add a new profile for your compute system by editing the file custom.config in the folder conf or create a new one and add it in the file nextflow.config under 'profiles'.<br />
-`-work-dir` Set a custom work directory, default is "work"<br />
+`-work-dir` Set a custom work directory, default is "work".<br />
 `-r` Use a specific branch or release version of the pipeline.<br />
+`--publish_rawreads` Publish unprocessed/raw files downloaded from SRA in the output directory.<br />

 ### Kraken2 options:
 `--kraken2_db` Directory of used Kraken2 database.
 Should be Bracken ready for use with Bracken.
 REQUIRED! <br />